April is Financial Literacy Month - Can You Make It Rain?

 Who are we kidding about our financial literacy?
 Not ourselves.

-- Read blogs and magazines — there’s a ton of free, byte-sized resources out there
+Read blogs and magazines — there’s a ton of free, byte-sized content out there.

-- Take a deep dive into your credit score — and work to start raising it
+Take a deep dive into your credit score — and improve it.

-- Meet with a financial advisor — you don’t have to take this journey alone — in April or after
+Meet with a financial advisor — you don’t have to do this alone.

 Want some company on your adventure in financial literacy?
 Let us be your guide on the side.
 Connect with our experts by scheduling a no-obligation call.
 At NEST, we are passionate about helping you achieve your financial goals, and about demystifying financial concepts so that you can make smart decisions for your financial future.
 We work with clients in Austin, the Hill Country, and around the country.